-- 3. Release skills that land in a non-upright position must have three catchers for a multi-based stunt and two catchers for a single based stunt. - 4.
-Release moves must return to original bases, unless the original base(s) are not physically capable of catching the release move as designated.
+- 3. Release skills that land in a non-upright position must have three catchers for a multi-based stunt and two catchers for a single based stunt. - Release moves must return to original bases, unless the original base(s) are not physically capable of catching the release move as designated.
 Clarification: An individual may not land on the performing surface without assistance.

-Exception 1: See Dismount "C".

-Exception 2: Dismounting single based stunts with multiple top persons.

-- 5. Release moves that land in an extended position must originate from waist level or below and may not involve twisting or flipping. - 6.
+Exception 1: See Dismount "C". - Exception 2: Dismounting single based stunts with multiple top persons.
+5. Release moves that land in an extended position must originate from waist level or below and may not - Release moves that land in an extended position must originate from waist level or below and may no involve twisting or flipping. - 6.
 Release moves initiating from an extended level may not twist. - 7.
 Helicopters are allowed up to a 180 degree rotation and 0 twisting and must be caught by at least 3 catchers, one of which is positioned at head and shoulder area of the top person. - 8.
 Release moves may not intentionally travel. - 9.
 Release moves may not pass over, under or through other stunts, pyramids or individuals. - 10.
 Top persons in separate release moves may not come in contact with each other.
 Exception: Dismounting single based stunts with multiple top persons.